InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 This blog post uses data from **baseball-reference.com**, a public site offering baseball stats for fans and researchers.
 I accessed only allowed sections, respecting robots.txt restrictions and avoiding excessive requests, in adherence to ethical standards for public data use.
 You can check the robots.txt of baseball-reference.com <a href="https://www.baseball-reference.com/robots.txt"> here</a>.

 ## Conclusion
 In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance, focusing on home runs and slugging.
 Using Python libraries like requests and BeautifulSoup, I extracted player data, including names, ages, teams, at-bats, home runs, slugging percentage, and batting average.
-From this, I calculated metrics like Home Runs per At-Bat and ISO to assess home run efficiency and extra-base hitting.
-By sorting and filtering, I identified the top 200 players with the most at-bats, concentrating on those with the highest playtime in the 2023 season.

 ## Try It Out!
 Curious about what else you can do with this dataset?
 You could explore how player handedness (left, right, or switch-hitter) impacts batting averages, or explore other stats like on-base percentage or steal base.
 Using the same web scraping techniques, you can easily collect more data and start analyzing.
 Just follow the code, and you'll be creating custom datasets in no time.
 Just remember to adhere to ethical web scraping practices!